Kehrlann/spring-security-architecture-workshop/8-testing/README.md

 to driver a real browser through Selenium.
 Take a look at their [getting started guide](https://htmlunit.org/gettingStarted.html).

-Create a new test file, for example `SsoIntegrationTests`, and, using Testcontainers-Dex + HTML-Unit, write two tests that shows that a user with an address in `@example.com` can't log in, but and example with an address ending in `@corp.example.com` can.
+Create a new test file, for example `SsoIntegrationTests`, ensure your `@SpringBootTest` has the correct `webEnvironment` set up.
+Using Testcontainers-Dex + HTML-Unit, write two tests that shows that a user with an address in `@example.com` can't log in, but a user with an address ending in `@corp.example.com` can.
 If you need inspiration, you should take a look at the samples in my [Testcontainers-Dex](https://github.com/Kehrlann/testcontainers-dex/blob/main/sample-spring/README.md) module.